Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Background and Motivation

 \subsection{Challenges of Optimizing Logical Topology for OCS-AIDC}

-The transition from the any-to-any connections of EPS (Fig. \ref{Cross_Pod_EPS_Config}) to the rigid point-to-point connectivity of OCS introduces bottlenecks, as flows with diverging destinations (e.g., orthogonal PP and DP traffic) contend for limited optical exit ports (Fig. \ref{Cross_Pod_OCS_Config}).
+The transition from the any-to-any connectivity of EPSs (Fig.~\ref{Cross_Pod_EPS_Config}) to the rigid point-to-point connectivity of OCSs introduces bottlenecks, as flows with diverging destinations (e.g., orthogonal PP and DP traffic) contend for limited optical exit ports (Fig.~\ref{Cross_Pod_OCS_Config}).
 Under such hardware constraints, topology construction is essentially a constrained resource allocation problem.
-While utilizing the aforementioned opportunities for this problem is promising, capturing these benefits is non-trivial due to two distinct challenges in encoding the dynamic LLM training traffic patterns into the optimization formulation.
+While leveraging the aforementioned opportunities is promising, capturing these benefits is nontrivial due to two distinct challenges in encoding the dynamic LLM training traffic patterns into the optimization formulation.

-\textbf{C1: Challenge in encoding shifting communication bottlenecks into the optimization for training iteration time reduction.} In contrast to cloud data center workloads, where network throughput linearly correlates with application performance, the iteration time of LLM training is strictly determined by the most time-consuming sequence of causally chained computation and communication tasks (hereafter referred to as the critical path).
+\textbf{C1: Challenge of encoding shifting communication bottlenecks into the optimization objective of reducing training iteration time.} In contrast to cloud data center workloads, where flow completion time linearly correlates with application performance \cite{dukkipati_why_2006, zhang_gemini_2021}, the iteration time of LLM training is determined by the most time-consuming sequence of causally chained computation and communication tasks (hereafter referred to as the critical path).
 Consequently, accelerating a specific communication flow yields no marginal gain if it resides outside this path.
 Compounding this issue, these bottlenecks are decision-dependent; optimizing one communication task can shift the critical path to a different sequence of tasks.
-Thus, a key challenge lies in mathematically encoding these shifting bottlenecks into the topology optimization formulation, and ensuring the solver targets actual iteration-time reduction rather than merely maximizing aggregate network bandwidth.
+Thus, a key challenge lies in mathematically encoding these shifting bottlenecks into the topology optimization formulation, ensuring the solver strictly minimizes iteration time for predictable end-to-end performance gains.